Counting voids and filaments: Betti Curves as a Powerful Probe for Cosmology: Numerical modeling for Betti curve

 During training, we first perform Bayesian optimization with \texttt{auto-sklearn} without pre-specifying the model type, searching across different preprocessing methods, feature selection techniques, and regression algorithms.
 The results show that, across cross-validation, GPR consistently provides the best performance for Betti curves of order 0, 1, and 2.
 This reflects the inherent advantage of GPR in medium-scale ($\sim 10^3$), low-dimensional ($\lesssim 10$) regression tasks where the target functions are smooth or exhibit well-defined local peak–valley structures.
 By leveraging kernel functions, GPR globally models both correlations and uncertainties in the data (see \citet{GPR} for details).
 Building on this result, we fix GPR as the regression model and reapply \texttt{auto-sklearn} to search for the optimal preprocessing and feature engineering methods tailored to different orders of Betti curves.
-The optimized result reveals that Independent Component Analysis (ICA)\footnote{ICA decomposes multivariate observations into statistically independent non-Gaussian components.
+The preprocessing strategies selected by \texttt{auto-sklearn} reflect statistical properties of the measured curves and can be empirically explained as follows: \begin{itemize} \item For $\hat\beta_0$, Independent Component Analysis (ICA)\footnote{ICA decomposes multivariate observations into statistically independent non-Gaussian components.
 Unlike PCA, which identifies orthogonal directions with maximum variance, ICA maximizes non-Gaussianity (e.g., kurtosis, entropy) to recover independent sources.
 Formally, ICA assumes the observed data $\mathbf{X}$ are linear mixtures of independent sources $\mathbf{S}$ via an unknown mixing matrix $\mathbf{A}$, i.e., $\mathbf{X} = \mathbf{A}\mathbf{S}$.
 The goal is to estimate an unmixing matrix $\mathbf{W}\approx \mathbf{A}^{-1}$ such that $\mathbf{S} \approx \mathbf{W}\mathbf{X}$.
-See \citet{ICA} for details.} is optimal for $\hat\beta_0$, while Polynomial Feature expansion (PF)\footnote{PF expands the original input variables into polynomial combinations (e.g., quadratic, cross terms), enriching feature representation to capture nonlinear interactions.
+See \citet{ICA} for details.} is favored.
+Empirically, $\hat\beta_0$ exhibits strong correlations between adjacent filtration samples and a relatively smooth, monotonic trend over the selected interval.
+ICA separates redundant signals into statistically independent components, achieving denoising and dimensionality reduction, thus providing cleaner inputs for GPR. \item For $\hat\beta_1$ and $\hat\beta_2$, Polynomial Feature expansion (PF)\footnote{PF expands the original input variables into polynomial combinations (e.g., quadratic, cross terms), enriching feature representation to capture nonlinear interactions.
 This effectively projects the data into a higher-dimensional space, enabling the model to learn nonlinear relationships.
-See \citet{scikit-learn} for implementation.} is optimal for $\hat\beta_1$ and $\hat\beta_2$.
-A possible explanation is as follows: \begin{itemize} \item $\hat\beta_0$ exhibits an approximately monotonic linear decay within the selected interval, with strong correlations between adjacent sampling points.
-ICA separates redundant signals into statistically independent components, achieving denoising and dimensionality reduction, thus providing cleaner inputs for GPR. \item $\hat\beta_1$ and $\hat\beta_2$ display pronounced nonlinear peak–valley structures in $\hat\alpha$-space.
+See \citet{scikit-learn} for implementation.} is selected.
+These curves display pronounced nonlinear peak–valley structures in $\hat\alpha$-space.
 PF enriches the feature set by generating higher-order polynomial terms and interactions, allowing GPR to accurately capture both local extrema and global trends in the curves. \end{itemize}

 In summary, \texttt{auto-sklearn} not only automatically identifies the optimal regression model for all Betti curves but also selects preprocessing strategies that align with their statistical characteristic.
 This data-driven modeling process improves emulator accuracy, provides insights into structural differences across Betti curve orders, and offers guidance for future physics-informed modeling and feature engineering strategies.